ofiryakobi/debm/README.md

 Multiprocessing support
 ----
 DEBM supports multiprocessing (i.e., using more than one CPU in parallel for reducing computation time).
-Currently, multiprocessing is supported in 'OptimizeBF' method (grid search fitting, see below), which is the most computational demanding task.
+Currently, multiprocessing is supported in `OptimizeBF` method (grid search fitting, see below), which is the most computational demanding task.
-Multiprocessing is easy to use: after setting up a model, use 'model.mp=n' to set up your model in order to use 'n' CPUs.
+Multiprocessing is easy to use: after setting up a model, use `model.mp=n` to set up your model in order to use `n` CPUs.
 For example, 'sok1.mp=6' will set up the model to use *six CPUs when fitting the model.
-'sok1.mp=1' will turn off multiprocessing support.
+`sok1.mp=1` will turn off multiprocessing support.

 ** How many CPUs should I use? **
 The short answer is - the more CPUs, the faster the code will run.